eProsima/Micro-CDR/README.md

 These functions contains the name `endiannness` in their signature.

 ## Serialization/deserialization list
-The avaialble modes of serialization/deserializations in *microCDR* are shown in the following table.
+The avaialble modes of serialization/deserializations in *MicroCDR* are shown in the following table.

 | Type                 | Endianness |